 - Yellow onion - white onion is fine too.

-- Bell peppers - I use a mix of orange and red.
+- Fresh peppers - I use a mix of orange and red bell peppers, but if you prefer green bell peppers, they work just as well.

 - Taco seasoning - you can purchase it already made, or make your own.